keystone-enclave/keystone/KEYSTONE-FPGA.md

 ### Toolchain

 To compile the bootloaders for VC707
-FPGA dev kits, the RISC-V software toolchain must be installed locally and set the $(RISCV) environment variable to point to the location of where the RISC-V toolchains are installed.
+FPGA dev kits, the RISC-V toolchain must be installed locally and set the ${RISCV} environment variable to point to the location of where the toolchains are installed.
 You can build the toolchain from scratch or download the tools `GNU Embedded Toolchain` here:
 [https://www.sifive.com/products/tools/](https://www.sifive.com/products/tools/)